metizror/charlesgreen.github.io/_posts/2016-11-14-saitama-marathon-update.md

 Over the last couple of races, my times have needed to increase drastically in order to finish on time.
 Starting at 7 hours Toyama was generous and I could focus on simply finishing the race.
 Then came Saitama at 6 hours.
 Still almost doable but definitely difficult at my current health and weight.

 Next up is the Nagano Marathon at 5 hours.
-I now have no choice but to shed 20-30kg work on both my endurance as well as speed drills.
+I now have no choice but to shed 20-30kg and work hard on endurance and speed  drills.
 To help with this I'm looking at [McMillan Running](https://www.mcmillanrunning.com/) for either a custom training plan or monthly online coaching as this race will be my first real test and I want to give it my all.

+## Spartan Race (obstacle course)

+I'm also looking at completing in a [Spartan Race](https://www.spartan.com/).
+Back in 2012 I took part in [Men's Health Urbanathlon](http://www.menshealthurbanathlon.com/) in NYC and while it looks much more like the Spartan race now then it did before it was nonetheless a great time (well minus Hurricane Sandy hitting NYC that evening).
+Anyhow, I'm still lining up the details it's my full intention to take part in my first Spartan Race in the US this Spring.

 <iframe height='160' width='300' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/athletes/16169520/activity-summary/466fe07ddb7b0e1843700f67f3ecceee223a2595'></iframe>